Antonín Stavjaňa

-Antonín Stavjaňa (born 10 February 1963) is a retired professional ice hockey player.
+Antonín Stavjaňa (born 10 February 1963) is a retired professional ice hockey player and an ice hockey coach.

 Stavjaňa played in the Czechoslovak Extraliga for HC Dukla Trenčín, TJ Gottwaldov and HC Zlín.
 He then moved to Finland for Jokipojat and in Sweden for HV71 before returning to the Extraliga with HC Vsetín.
 He was a member of the Czechoslovak 1987 Canada Cup and 1991 Canada Cup teams and competed for Czechoslovakia in the 1988 Winter Olympics and the 1994 Winter Olympics.
-Stavjaňa was drafted 247th overall by the Calgary Flames in the 1986 NHL Entry Draft but never signed a contract.
+Stavjaňa was drafted 247th overall by the Calgary Flames in the 1986 NHL entry draft but never signed a contract.

 Stavjaňa later worked as a successful coach, coaching several teams, including HC Vsetín and HK Nitra.